 This hundred-billion-dollar industry consists of just 85 companies, IBISWorld reported.
 There are major industries in the U.S. that bring in only a small fraction of this revenue and yet consist of hundreds, thousands, or even tens of thousands of businesses.
 All told, these 85 companies employed 75,612 American workers as of January 2023, IBISWorld reported.

 The Last Decade of Growth in the Credit Card Market

-Growth in the credit card industry has been more volatile in the past five years than it was during the previous five-year period.
+What does the latest data reveal about the credit card industry and the history of consumer experience using credit card accounts?
+Growth in the card industry has been more volatile in the past five years than it was during the previous five-year period.